-Council is recommended:
+The Committee is recommended:

-1. To note the implications of this updated financial forecast.
+1. To note the implications of this updated financial forecast, and to also note that this update report will be presented to the Council meeting on 6th February 2017.

 SUMMARY OF PREVIOUS DECISIONS

 The Council set its budget for 2016/17 at the meeting of 2nd March 2016.
 This report provides Members with a further update to the financial forecast following the position that was considered by this Committee in November 2016 & Council in December 2016.
 This update includes the impact of the Local Government Finance Settlement that was announced in late December 2016 and the decisions of Council at its meeting of 5th December 2016.